ashishkumar-ds/data-science-projects/dunnhumby-retail-performance-analysis/presentation/README.md

-This folder contains the final project presentation summarizing key insights and recommendations from the Dunnhumby retail analytics project.
-Designed for non-technical stakeholders, hiring managers, and recruiters
+This folder contains the project presentation summarizing key insights and recommendations from the Dunnhumby retail analytics project.
+Designed for non-technical stakeholders, hiring managers, and recruiters.

 ### The Presentation Deck Includes:
 - Project overview and business challenge